fleek-network/fleek-network-docs/guides/Network nodes/fleek-network-how-to-install-a-node-easily-with-the-assisted-installer.md

 ### Running the assisted installer

-Our [Piped installer](#piped-installer) also known as `curl | bash` installer is available in the following address [https://get.fleek.network](https://get.fleek.network).
+Our [Piped installer](#piped-installer) also known as `curl | bash` installer is available at the following address [https://get.fleek.network](https://get.fleek.network).
 You are advised to open it on your browser or access it via the repository [here](https://github.com/fleek-network/get.fleek.network/blob/main/install.sh) to read the entire it of it to understand what it does or can do!

 ⚠️ Notice that you should use `https://` and not `http://` to access the script in the `get.fleek.network` to establish a secure connection.